Apicurio/apicurio-registry-examples/README.md

 This example demonstrates how to use Avro as the schema and serialization technology while using a Java Bean as the Kafka message payload.
 This is essentially the same as the Simple Avro Example, but using a java bean instead of a `GenericRecord` as the message payload.

+## Custom ID Strategy Example
+This example demonstrates how to use a custom Global ID strategy.
+The Global ID strategy is used by a producer (serializer) application to lookup (or create) the Schema it is using for serialization.
+Apicurio Registry comes with some useful implementations of the Global ID strategy out of the box, but it is possible to create your own.
+This example is essentially the same as the Simple Avro Example, except instead of using one of the default Apicurio Registry Global ID strategies, it uses a custom one.